Muzz logo

 Kami berbeza daripada aplikasi janji temu yang lain.
 Kami mencipta Muzz untuk membantu Muslim bujang mencari pasangan sempurna mereka sambil menghormati kepercayaan agama mereka.
 Ucapkan selamat tinggal kepada CV biodata yang membosankan dan makcik-makcik yang suka memaksa!
 Kami menyatukan lebih daripada 500 pasangan Muslim bahagia setiap hari dan meraikan lebih daripada 600,000 kisah kejayaan Muslim di seluruh dunia.

 Adakah anda yang seterusnya?
-Muat turun aplikasi dan mula bertemu dengan orang bujang Muslim hari ini!
+Daftar dan mula bertemu dengan orang bujang Muslim hari ini!

 Muzz mockup image chat